azankl/Ontoclick/README.md

 The search results can be copied to the clipboard or saved to a list that can be exported in .CSV format.

-#### Acknowledgements
+### Acknowledgements

 OntoClick was born at [Health Hack Sydney](https://speakerdeck.com/azankl/ontoclick-pitch-healthhack-2017) in November 2017.
 Many thanks to Team Ontoclick, in particular Graham Towse from [LivingryLabs](https://www.livingrylabs.net/) for developing the first prototype.
 The current version was built by Anthony Xu, Yifei (Frank) Luo, Aravind Venkateswaran, and Lianguizi (Alisa) Zhou, bioinformatics students at the University of New South Wales, as part of their BINF6111 engineering project.

-### Build Prerequisites
+### Install from Chrome Store

+We will update this page when Ontoclick is available on the Chrome Store.

+### How to Use the Extension

+1. Visit a web page in the Chrome browser
+2. Highlight the text you want to search for, right-click to show the browser context menu and select Ontoclick from the context menu.
+3. The Ontoclick popup opens and displays matching ontology terms from the Human Phenotype Ontology.
+4. Click on the '+' icon in front of a term to see more information about the term (if available).
+5. Hover over a term to see additional icons:
+   - click the 'copy' icon next to the Ontology ID to copy the Ontology ID
+   - click the 'copy' icon next to the Label to copy the Ontology Label
+   - click the 'copy' icon in the 'Actions' column to copy the Ontology ID _and_ the Label
+   - click the 'highlighter' icon in the 'Actions' column to copy the highlighted text _and_ the Ontology ID _and_ the Label.
+   - click the 'disc' icon in the 'Actions' column to save the highlighted text, Ontology ID and Label to Ontoclick's history list.
+The number in the right upper corner of the Ontoclick window shows the number of items saved to the history list.
+Click the 'download' icon to download the history list as a .CSV file.
+Click the 'rubber' icon to erase the history list.
+6. If no suitable terms are retrieved, click on the triangle next to 'NCBO Bioportal Search' to re-run the search with a different concept recogniser.
+The result window will update immediately with the new results.
+The different concept recognisers all have their strengths and weaknesses, try different ones to see what gives the best results.
+7. Click on the triangle next to 'Human Phenotype Ontology' to select another (or additional) ontologies.
+This only works when 'NCBO Bioportal Search' or 'NCBO Bioportal Annotator' are selected.
+8. The Ontoclick Popup can also be launched without selecting any text:
+   - right-click anywhere in the browser window and select Ontoclick from the context menu that appears
+   - click the Ontoclick icon in the browser toolbar
+   - in both cases, you can now type your search term into the Ontoclick Search bar
+   - Please note: the history list function is not available when launching the Ontoclick popup from the toolbar icon

+### Install From Source

+**Build Prerequisites**

 * [Yarn](https://yarnpkg.com/en/docs/install)

-### Install From Source
 ``` bash
 # install dependencies
 yarn install